Spinor Bose-Einstein condensates: Topological excitations

-The monopole in the spin-1 polar phase is energetically unstable against deformation into an Alice ring~\cite{Ruostekoski2003}.
-The Alice ring is a combined object of two defects characterized by $\pi_1$ and $\pi_2$ (see Fig.~\ref{fig:homotopy7}).
-Viewed far from the origin, it appears to be a point defect ($N_2=1$); however, along the ring $C$ on which the order parameter is singular, it appears to be a continuous distribution of line defects ($N_1=1$).
-This topological object is called the Alice ring, and it has been predicted to be realized in an optically trapped spin-1 $^{23}$Na BEC~\cite{Ruostekoski2003}. \\
+Although a monopole is topologically stable in the spin-1 polar phase, it is energetically unstable against deformation into a ring of a half-quantum vortex, which is called an Alice ring~\cite{Ruostekoski2003}.
+The Alice ring is a combined object that possesses two topological charges $\pi_1$ and $\pi_2$ (see Fig.~\ref{fig:homotopy7}).
+Viewed far from the origin, it appears to be a point defect ($N_2=1$); however, this monopole field is created by a ring of the Alice vortex ($N_1=1$), which is located on $C$ in Fig.~\ref{fig:homotopy7}.
+Since the monopole and the Alice ring have the same $\pi_2$ charge, they can be continuously deformed to each other.
+While the monopole is always accompanied with the density singularity, the core of the Alice vortex can be filled with a ferromagnetic state.
+As a result, the Alice ring is energetically favored because $|c_1|\ll c_0$ for the $^{23}$Na BEC~\cite{Ruostekoski2003}.

-{\bf Dirac monopole}
+\subsubsection{Dirac monopole}

 The magnetic monopole was originally envisaged as a magnetic analogue of the quantized electric charge: